 In partnership with Joe Benshemesh from La Trobe University and the Birriliburu rangers, we are undertaking surveys in the Little Sandy Desert for one of the most elusive and reclusive of creatures, the northern marsupial mole.

-Working with Brett Howland from ANU, we are salvaging individuals from a development site and relocating them to grassland on Scottsdale Reserve.
+Working with Brett Howland from ANU, we're salvaging Striped Legless Lizards from a development site and relocating them to grassland on Scottsdale Reserve.

 Building on an existing partnership with Arid Recovery developed through the South Australian Rangelands Alliance, we will seek to release threatened critical weight range mammals onto Bon Bon and Boolcoomatta reserves.